Blocking Gmail ads is possible! Here's how in 2025.

 Instead, it relies on its vast data collection from search history, YouTube views, and other behaviors within the Google ecosystem to display ads within Gmail.
 Many users feel this level of tracking goes too far, especially as Google combines behavioral data with retargeting.

-These ads, embedded so closely with genuine emails, feel more intrusive than ever, so that many users have started to question whether they can still trust Google and its ad-based business.
-In fact, more and more people want to ad-based business model to cease from existence.
+These ads, embedded so closely with genuine emails, feel more intrusive than ever, and because of this many users have started to question whether they can still trust Google and its ad-based business.

 If Google’s ad practices have made Gmail an uncomfortable experience for you, it’s time to de-Google!

-While you can adjust your Google preferences, for instance by disabling the Social and the Promotion tab and by turning off personalization in your Ad Settings in Gmail to stop Google from the intrusively targeted ads, you will not be able to get rid of advertisements in Gmail completely, as Google is saying so itself.
+While you can adjust your Google preferences, for instance by disabling the Social and the Promotion tab, by installing ad-blockers, and by turning off personalization in your Ad Settings in Gmail to stop Google from the intrusively targeted ads, you will not be able to get rid of advertisements in Gmail completely, as Google is saying so itself.

-To achieve that, you need to quit Gmail for good and replace it with a private alternative like Tuta Mail.
+To enjoy a completely ad-free email experience, you need to quit Gmail for good and replace it with a private alternative like Tuta Mail.

 Privacy-centered email services like Tuta Mail offer an ad-free, encrypted email experiences, putting your privacy above all - even above any potential ad revenue.